mydatastory/sql_intro_class/_episodes/null.md

 > ~~~
 > SELECT * FROM Visited WHERE dated IN ('1927-02-08', NULL);
 > ~~~
-> {: .sql}
 >
 > to produce?
 > What does it actually produce?
-{: .challenge}

 > ## Pros and Cons of Sentinels
 >
 > Some database designers prefer to use
 > a [sentinel value]({{ site.github.url }}/reference.html#sentinel-value)
 > to mark missing data rather than `null`.
-> For example,
-> they will use the date "0000-00-00" to mark a missing date,
+> For example, they will use the date "0000-00-00" to mark a
-> or -1.0 to mark a missing salinity or radiation reading
+> missing date, or -1.0 to mark a missing salinity or radiation
-> (since actual readings cannot be negative).
-> What does this simplify?
+> reading (since actual readings cannot be negative).
+What does this
-> What burdens or risks does it introduce?
+> simplify?
+What burdens or risks does it introduce?
-{: .challenge}